Frequently asked questions

 If every specimen is perfectly uniform, this can be an indicator.

-Look for sellers who are transparent about their sourcing and practices, as "ethical" is a term that varies person to person.
+Look for sellers who are transparent about their sourcing and practices, as the term "ethical" varies person to person.
 When collecting pieces, do research and ask questions-from experience, it`s not hard to pick out those who have something to hide.

 Always do your own research.